midlantica/LovelyBunchOfCoconuts/content/claims/decolonize_the_calendar.md

 ---
-title: "Decolonize the Calendar"
+title: 'Decolonize the Calendar'
-claim: "Decolonize the Calendar"
+claim: 'Decolonize the Calendar'
-translation: "Time itself is problematic."
+translation: 'Time itself is problematic.'
 ---

 ## "Decolonize the Calendar"